-Premium - An overnight fee, called “Premium” is either added or subtracted to/from your account whenever a position is left open after a certain time (the “Premium Time”).
+Overnight Funding - The overnight funding amount is either added to or subtracted from your account when holding a position after a certain time (the “Overnight Funding Time”).

-The premium time and the daily premium percentage can be found in the “Details” link next to the instrument’s name in the main screen of the platform.
+The overnight funding time and the daily overnight funding percentage can be found in the “Details” link next to the instrument’s name on the main screen of the platform.

-Inactivity Fee - A fee of up to $10 will be levied, should you not use the trading platform for a period of three months.
+Inactivity Fee - A fee of up to USD 10 per month will be levied, should you not log in to your trading account for a period of at least three months.
+This fee will be charged once a month from that moment onwards, as long as no login is made to the account.
+The inactivity fee will be equal to the lesser of the remaining available balance in your account or USD 10 (or equivalent depending on your currency).
 This is to offset the cost incurred in making the service available, even though it has not been used.
 However, please note that the fee is only collected from the Real Money account and only when there are sufficient available funds in the account.
 In order to avoid this fee, simply log into your trading account from time to time, as this is deemed sufficient activity to prevent a fee from being charged.

 Guaranteed Stop Order - if you choose this feature, please note that as it guarantees that your position (trade) closes at a specific requested rate (price), the trade is subject to a wider spread.
 For more information, please refer to FAQ topic “Trading” → “What is a Guaranteed Stop Order?”